andrewhwest/Matched-Betting/README.md

 # Matched betting
-Create a spreadsheet and dataframe to keep track of matched betting
+A spreadsheet/dataframe to keep track of matched betting

 ## Matched-Betting explained
 Matched betting is a risk-free betting technique that uses free bets offered by bookmakers to place bets that will always make a profit.